misaki-web/grepp/README.md

 ## More examples

-Here are a few examples of different styles after changing settings in the `grep+` configuration file.
+Here are a few examples of different styles after changing settings and color highlighting in the `grep+` configuration file.

 ### Dark compact style 1